Lowell School (Washington, D.C.): Campus

 Lowell School occupies a historic campus with three buildings, three playgrounds, two outdoor classrooms, an athletic field, a garden, a green roof, and Kalmia Creek.
 The Main Building contains Primary School classrooms, the Pre-Primary School rooms, a makerspace, rooftop science lab, the Primary School library and Pre-Primary Book Nook, a gym, a heated swimming pool, two art studios, and a dance studio.

 Parkside, located along 17th Street NW and next to Rock Creek Park, holds Middle School classrooms, an engineering fabrication lab, a science lab, the Berkeley Library, two art studios, a makerspace, woodshop, and a black box theater.
 Marjorie Webster House, bordering Kalmia Road, houses various administrative offices, and a second creative woodshop.
 A fourth building (Frazier, a former dormitory) was razed in 2016.

-There are three named spaces on campus including the Berkeley Library in the Middle School, the Gail Shandler playground in front of the Pre-Primary entrance, and the Debbie Gibbs back playground.
+There are three named spaces on campus including the Berkeley Library (named after a former Lowell student's grandmother who was eager to get children reading more.) in the Middle School, the Gail Shandler playground in front of the Pre-Primary entrance, and the Debbie Gibbs back playground.